circlefin/malachite/ARCHITECTURE.md

 ## Bird's Eye View

-At the highest level, Malachite is a BFT consensus engine.
+At the highest level, Malachite is a Byzantine-fault tolerant consensus engine.
 It enables developers to build decentralized, fault-tolerant applications.

 To facilitate the building of decentralized applications, developers use Malachite as a collection of primitives, libraries, and recipes that they integrate into their application.